COMT (Catechol-O-Methyltransferase) breaks down estrogen, catecholamines and neurotransmitters including dopamine, epinephrine and norepinephrine.

 Heterozygous or homozygous variants for the COMT V158M methionine allele slow down the COMT enzyme, affecting estrogen metabolism and the breakdown of dopamine and stress hormones.
 The valine variant catabolizes dopamine at up to four times the rate of the methionine variant while the methionine variant results in a 40% decrease in functional enzyme activity.
 This can lead to anxiety, impulsiveness, obsessive behavior, ADHD, irritability (especially under stress), hyperactivity and abnormal behavior.
 From my own observation, I have found that those with multiple variants in COMT do better in quiet environments, and are more affected by a lot of external noise and chaos.
 These are also the people who get easily anxious with coffee or can’t sleep if they have a glass of red wine too late.

-Factors that Could Further Slow COMT
+Factors that Could Further Slow or Speed Up COMT

 - In vitro research has found that bisphenol (BPA) plastic bottles inhibit COMT activity.
-Other sources include: plastic wrap, styrofoam cups, non-organic meat and dairy, non-organic plants sprayed with pesticides, unfiltered tap water, personal care and laundry products that contain parabens, artificial flavors and sweeteners and unfermented soy.
+Other sources include plastic wrap, styrofoam cups, non-organic meat and dairy, non-organic plants sprayed with pesticides, unfiltered tap water, personal care and laundry products that contain parabens, artificial flavors and sweeteners and unfermented soy.

 - Magnesium supplementation is necessary for COMT function while COMT activity is inhibited by high amounts of calcium/low magnesium supplementation and high iron.